 \section{Introduction}

-Intergalactic magnetic fields have recently become one of the interesting and important targets in cosmology as they have been observationally reported (see, e.g., \citealt{2011MNRAS.414.3566T,2012ApJ...747L..14V,Neronov:1900zz,Essey:2010nd,Chen:2014rsa}).
-If such magnetic fields really exist, the origin could be deeply related to primordial magnetic fields~(PMFs).
-Indeed, many authors have studied their generation mechanisms from the viewpoint of high energy physics in the early Universe (for reviews see, e.g., \citealt{Widrow:2002ud,Grasso:2000wj,Durrer:2013pga,Subramanian:2015lua}).
-Hence, we may access the laws of high energy physics through observations of the cosmological magnetic fields.
+Intergalactic magnetic fields have recently become one of the most interesting and important topics in cosmology as several groups have reported \textit{lower} bounds on them, $B_0\gtrsim 10^{-15}$--$10^{-17}$\; G, by observing $\gamma$-ray emissions from blazars~(see e.g. \citealt{2011MNRAS.414.3566T,2012ApJ...747L..14V,Neronov:1900zz,Essey:2010nd,Chen:2014rsa}).
+It is a puzzle that there exist such magnetic fields in intergalactic space, where there are few astrophysical objects.
+One may answer the reason why magnetic fields exist there by introducing primordial magnetic fields (PMFs), which might be generated in the early Universe.
+Indeed, many authors have studied the mechanisms of generating PMFs from the viewpoint of high-energy physics in the early Universe (for reviews see e.g. \citealt{Widrow:2002ud,Grasso:2000wj,Durrer:2013pga,Subramanian:2015lua}), and the property of resultant PMFs highly depends on models of magnetogenesis.
+Hence, it would be interesting that we may test high-energy physics through high-precision measurements of cosmological magnetic fields.

-The recent precise measurement of cosmic microwave background (CMB) anisotropies is a powerful tool to obtain information about PMFs~(see, e.g., \citealt{Lewis:2004ef,2010PhRvD..81d3517S}).
+Among such observations, recent precise measurements of cosmic microwave background (CMB) anisotropies have provided rich information about PMFs~(see e.g. \citealt{Lewis:2004ef,2010PhRvD..81d3517S}).
 PMFs imprint their signatures on the CMB anisotropies in various ways.
-On super-horizon scales, their anisotropic stress affects the geometry of the spacetime and leads to the curvature perturbation and primordial gravitational waves, which are called the passive modes.
-On sub-horizon scales, magnetohydrodynamical effects would be significant.
-Through these effects, the energy density and anisotropic stress of PMFs are possible to set the isocurvature scalar, vector, and tensor initial conditions, so called, the compensated mode~\citep{Lewis:2004ef,2012PhRvD..86d3510S,2010PhRvD..81d3517S}, and resultantly the magnetohydrodynamics~(MHD) modes in tangled magnetic fields induce the CMB anisotropies firstly discussed in~\citet{1998PhRvL..81.3575S}.
-Moreover, PMFs also modify the thermal history of the intergalactic medium gas, which will be imprinted in the CMB temperature anisotropy through the thermal Sunyaev-Zel'dovich effect~\citep{2017PhRvD..96l3525M}.
+On superhorizon scales, their anisotropic stress affects the geometry of the space-time and leads to the additional curvature perturbation and gravitational waves, which are called passive modes.
+On sub-horizon scales, magnetohydrodynamical (MHD) effects would be significant.
+Through these effects, the energy density and anisotropic stress of PMFs can set isocurvature scalar, vector, and tensor initial conditions, so-called, compensated modes~\citep{Lewis:2004ef,2012PhRvD..86d3510S,2010PhRvD..81d3517S}, and resultantly the MHD modes of tangled magnetic fields induce the CMB temperature and polarization anisotropies as discussed in~\citet{1998PhRvL..81.3575S}.
+Moreover, PMFs also modify the thermal history of the intergalactic medium gas, which will also be imprinted in the CMB temperature anisotropies through the thermal Sunyaev--Zel'dovich effect~\citep{2017PhRvD..96l3525M}.